 Dr. Walker was appointed as a Coroner in 1939 and he held that position until 1967.
 He served as home physician at Thamesview Lodge from 1957-1967.
 Dr. Walker was a member of the Kent Medical Society and he served as the President in 1935.
 When he retired he was made a life member.
 He was also a life member and Past-Master of Tecumseh A.F. & A.M.
 Lodge #245 (Thamesville).
 Dr. Walker was also a member of the Chatham Scottish Rite and Rose Croix Masonic Lodge.
 He was a member of the Rotary Club in Chatham and Thamesville and he was President for a term.
 Dr. Walker served on the Board of Directors of the Kent County Children’s Aid Society from 1957 to 1969.
 He was President of the Kent County Children’s Aid Society from 1965 to 1966.
-He was also an elder of Victoria Ave.
-United Church in Chatham.
+He was also an elder at Victoria Avenue United Church in Chatham.

 Dr. Walker was presented with the Glenn Sawyer Service Award from the Ontario Medical Society in December of 1974.
 This award is bestowed upon a physician who has greatly contributed to their local community and the medical profession.

-*His son Dr. George Ralph Walker is also featured on the Chatham-Kent Physician Tribute website.
+*Dr. Walker’s son Dr. George Ralph Walker is also featured on the Chatham-Kent Physician Tribute website.